mmusthafapt/oi-task-1/Readme.md

         Due to its extensive flexibility, portability and advanced features EKS would be the more preferable solution for hosting the microservices.

+        AWS provide RDS PostgeSQL managed service which is high available and autoscalable.

     2. Azure

         Azure AKS provides similar stack for Kubernetes (Azure Kubernetes Service, AKS) and managed PostgreSQL services, with good autoscaling, monitoring, and deployment tools